Kipparis/tutorials/git/README.md

 further magic that might help you out.

-If you pull down work that was rewritten and rebase it on top of the new commmits  from your partner, Git can often successfully figure out what is uniquely yours nad apply them back on top of the new branch. (git also computes checksum that is based jsut on the patch introduced with the commit - _match-id_)
+If you pull down work that was rewritten and rebase it on top of the new commits  from your partner, Git can often successfully figure out what is uniquely yours nad apply them back on top of the new branch. (git also computes checksum that is based jsut on the patch introduced with the commit - _match-id_)